1 year FT (or equivalent PT). Midyear intake available in select degrees

 Bachelor of Psychology (Honours)* -- (additional fourth year also available)

-To be eligible to continue to the Honours year of this course, a student must maintain a grade point average of at least 5.5 on the ACU seven point scale in the second and third years and achieve at least four (4) Distinctions in the psychology units undertaken in the second and third year of the program.
-Students who do not meet these requirements will be transferred into the Bachelor of Psychological Science.
 In their fourth year students will be introduced to key issues and ethics in professional psychology and will gain an advanced level of understanding of assessment tools and intervention strategies that underpin psychological practice.
 Students will gain advanced knowledge of statistical analysis and skills in conducting, interpreting and reporting those analyses.
-Students will then develop, conduct and write up their research report in the form of a research article which they will present at the School’s research conference at the end of their final year.
+They will then develop, conduct and write up their research report in the form of a research article which they will present at the School’s research conference at the end of their final year.

 |Yr 4 Sem 2